DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 To be eligible, teacher trainees must meet all 3 of the following requirements.

-You must have taken up a place on a teacher training course in England leading to [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts)  for the academic year 2023 to 2024.
+Firstly, you must have taken up a place on a teacher training course in England leading to [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts) for the academic year 2023 to 2024.
 Your teacher training provider must be accredited by the UK government and you must be training to teach one of the following:

 * any secondary language or languages except English, including courses which are made up of at least 50% languages